Diamond Jo Worth

-The Diamond Jo Casino – Worth is a casino and entertainment complex in Worth County, Iowa, near Northwood.
-The casino is owned and operated by Boyd Gaming, which also owns the Diamond Jo Casino in Dubuque, Iowa.
+Diamond Jo Worth is a casino and entertainment complex in Worth County, Iowa, near Northwood.
+The casino is owned and operated by Boyd Gaming, which also owns Diamond Jo Dubuque in Dubuque, Iowa.
 It is a member of the Iowa Gaming Association, and its license is held by the Worth County Development Authority.
 The property opened on April 6, 2006, with a grand opening celebration on April 18, 2006.
 A hotel is also available across the street.

 Gaming

 The Diamond Jo offers 793 slot machines, including traditional slot machines, video slots, video poker and keno.
 There are a total of 22 table games, plus a FanDuel sports book area.